dukedenham/Excelsior-Mobil-SQL-Project/README.md

 [Denham_Project1_Excel-2.xlsx](Denham_Project1_Excel-2.xlsx) -- This displays all the analytics generated in SQL with explanations on what they mean and reccomendations on how to address it.

-Excelsior Mobile DB (1).xlsx -- This is the database given by Excelsior Mobile that includes all the data needed for the analytics.
+[Excelsior Mobile DB.xlsx](Excelsior Mobile DB.xlsx) -- This is the database given by Excelsior Mobile that includes all the data needed for the analytics.

 [ExcelsiorCreateTables.sql](ExcelsiorCreateTables.sql) -- Creates the tables for the database